simongoricar/euphony/README.md

 A similar file named `.album.transcode-state.euphony` with almost the same structure is saved in the transcoded album directory.

-> For more details about these files, see the `src/commands/transcode/album_state` module.
+> For more details about these files, see the `euphony_libary::state` module.